asg017/sqlite-vec/site/features/vec0.md

 But be careful! over-using partition key columns can lead to over-sharding and slower KNN queries.
-As a rule of thumb, make sure that every unique partition key value has ~100's of vectors associated with it.
-In the above examples, make sure that every user has on the magnitude of dozens or hundreds of documents each, or that every article has dozens or hundreds of articles per day.
+As a rule of thumb, make sure that every unique partition key value has ~100s of vectors associated with it.
+In the above examples, make sure that every user has on the magnitude of dozens or hundreds of documents each, or that there are dozens or, preferably, hundreds of articles per day.
 If they don't and you're noticing slow queries, try a more broad partition key value, like `organization_id` or `published_month`.

-A maximum of 4 partition key columns can be declared in a `vec0` virtual table, but use caution if you find yourself using more than 1.
+A maximum of 4 partition key columns can be declared in a `vec0` virtual table, but use caution if you find yourself using more than 1 partition key column.
 Vectors are sharded along each unique combination, so over-sharding is more common with more partition key columns.